 Extensive testing over two weeks means you can feel confident when we say that the best value Bluetooth speaker that will appeal to the most readers is the Bose SoundLink Revolve, thanks to its tremendous sound, classic design and room-filling sound that projects in every direction.
 If ultimate portability is less important, and you don’t mind paying more for amazing quality audio, the Naim Mu-so Qb is our best overall choice.

-How we selected the bluetooth speakers to test
+How we selected the best Bluetooth speakers to test

 We set out to find products that would work in different environments.
 You might want your speaker to fill a room with rich sound or be portable enough to put it in your bag, ready to play music while you are at your desk or on the beach.
 And if you plan to travel with it – or perhaps listen in the bath – maybe water resistance is important too.